-Finally, go to the “Receiver” tab where you should now see response from stick movement.
-If the channels are in the wrong order, choose a different “Channel Map”.
+Finally, go to the “Receiver” tab, you should now see response from stick movement.
+This means your receiver is working!
+If the channels are in the wrong order, just try a different “Channel Map”.

 That’s it, you have successfully setup Crossfire in Betaflight :)

-Mounting the Crossfire Receiver Antenna
+Mounting Crossfire Receiver Antenna